paypal/glamorous/other/EMOTION_MIGRATION.md

 # if you use ThemeProvider
 yarn add emotion-theming
 ```

+### Codemod
+[There is a codemod](https://github.com/TejasQ/babel-plugin-glamorous-to-emotion) that aims to help migrate an entire existing codebase over to emotion from glamorous.
+It may be worth looking into this in order to have a quicker and easier migration.

 ### Babel
 babel-plugin-emotion is optional but recommended because it enables the element shorthand(`styled.div` instead of `styled('div')`), the css prop, performance optimizations and developer experience improvements like labels.